dangmoody/HLML/doc/SSE.md

 # Using HLML's SSE Functionality

-**WARNING: HLML'S SIMD FUNCTIONALITY IS NOT FINAL AND IS SUBJECT TO CHANGE.**
+**WARNING: HLML'S SIMD FUNCTIONALITY IS STILL EXPERIMENTAL, IS NOT FINAL, AND IS SUBJECT TO CHANGE.**
 -------------------

 HLML is designed such that changing between the scalar/SIMD versions of functions is as simple as possible to allow for easier changing of code and better refactorability within your codebase.